jthack/hydeout/_posts/2023-08-25-prompt-injection-primer.md

 So, I wrote a guide to make it clear:
 - Where is the risk?
-- What would an attack would look like?
+- What would an attack look like?
 - How can it be prevented?

 There are two links to it below.
 The first is the Github Repo.
 If it's useful, I'd love if you starred it and put in a pull request for any suggested changes.
 The second is the PDF link which is better for printing and some people find it easier to read.